Pākehā

-Pākehā (or Pakeha; /ˈpɑːkɛhɑː, -kiːhɑː, -kiːə/; /mi/) is a Māori-language word used in English, particularly in New Zealand.
+Pākehā or Pakeha (Note: /ˈpɑː.kɛ.hɑː, -.kiː.hɑː, -.kiː.ə/; /mi/) is a Māori-language word used in English, particularly in New Zealand.
 It generally means a non-Polynesian New Zealander or more specifically a European New Zealander.
 It is not a legal term and has no definition under New Zealand law.
 Papa'a has a similar meaning in Cook Islands Māori.

 Etymology and history

 The etymology of the Māori word Pākehā is uncertain.
 The most likely sources are the Māori words pākehakeha or pakepakehā, which refer to an oral tale of a "mythical, human like being, with fair skin and hair who possessed canoes made of reeds which changed magically into sailing vessels".
 When Europeans first arrived they rowed to shore in longboats, facing backwards:

 We stayed at Whitianga and their ship arrived.
 Our elders saw their ship and said that it was a god and that the crew were goblins.
 The ship anchored and a boat started to row to shore.
 Our elders then said, "Indeed they are goblins as they have eyes in the backs of their heads.
 That is why they row with their backs to the shore."